mtimofiiv/blog.fiiv.io/_posts/2014-08-05-why-dont-you-go-to-tel-aviv.markdown

 The streets were a mix of buildings that have seen their share of wear, the occasional ruin (a clear favourite of the local underground graffiti scene) and the pristine crispness of a well looked after home.
 The effect was rather like a mouth of well-used teeth — some ruined and some a paragon of frequent brushing.
 The air smelled of whatever you happened to be walking past carried by the heat of the afternoon sun, wether it was delicious food of any possible denomination, brand new clothes with their hint of fromaldahyde, or hot piss, among many many others.

-The passers by, so many of them from European stock, achieved a skin colour that can only be described as mahogany — they didn’t quite look like arabs but share their level of dark while having a characteristic reddish tinge.
+The passers by, so many of them from European stock, achieved a skin colour that can only be described as mahogany — they didn't quite look like arabs but share their level of dark while having a characteristic reddish tinge.

 Inside every store, home or restaurant the same thing was on the television, and it did not take someone who understood Hebrew to know what they were talking about.
-Occasionally words like “Hamas” or “rocket” stuck to the anglophone ear through the stream of beautiful foreign sounds.
+Occasionally words like "Hamas" or "rocket" stuck to the anglophone ear through the stream of beautiful foreign sounds.

 Finally, as we arrived at the apartment where we were staying, we were greeted by a man of healthy build, mahogany tan and shaved head whose name was Offir.
 After settling us into our room he informed us that in the case of a rocket, a siren would sound and we were to go to the stairwell of the building, which was reinforced concrete.

 He was the first Israeli we had met there, and his manner could only be described as a man who loves life.
 His smile never left his mouth and his generous use of his hands as he talked, combined with his welcoming demeanour, painted a portrait of happiness.

-That morning, at 6 o’clock, the distant siren sounded.
+That morning, at 6 o'clock, the distant siren sounded.
 I heard it in my dream, but it was so like the sound of a police car or ambulance that my unconcious mind discarded it as white noise.
-It wasn’t till Offir’s heavy knocking a minute later that I woke up and realized what it was.
+It wasn't till Offir's heavy knocking a minute later that I woke up and realized what it was.

 We were under attack by a Hamas rocket.